ashkredo/BooksLibrary/README.md

 # BooksLibrary
-Java WEB Application that allows browsing and searching for books in the books database.
+WEB Application that allows browsing and searching for books in the books database.

 Java Database Connectivity (JDBC) using Derby database.